How to Add Volume to Fine and Flat Hair

 If you use plain velcro rollers, sweep over them with a hot dryer.
 If you're using hot rollers, make sure you get them up to temperature before you put them in.
 In both cases, leave them in until you think your hair is completely cool - then allow another ten or fifteen minutes, just in case!

-Some hot rollers take forever to heat up - useless if you want to use them before going to work, or to refresh your hair before a date.
-This Tigi roller set heats fast, and works well on fine hair.
+Choose your rollers carefully!
+My first set took forever to heat up - useless if you want to use them before going to work, or to refresh your hair before a date.
+This Tigi roller set heats fast, and copes well with fine hair like mine.

 Tip #5 - Don't Wash Your Volume Down the Drain